 I know, I know, this sounds like a pure myth, but let’s go through what the researchers found in detail.

 So, let’s go through what to eat to conceive a boy or girl and how research explains what might be going on.
 (And an explanation as to why on earth there might be a connection between a baby’s sex and the food their mom eats at conception!)

-If you’re already pregnant and want to guess the gender of your baby, think back to what you ate while trying to conceive and right in the beginning of your pregnancy.
-It might just be a hint to if you will give birth to a girl or a boy. :-)
+If you’re already pregnant and want to guess the gender of your baby, think back to what you ate while trying to conceive and right at the beginning of your pregnancy.
+It might just be a hint as to if you will give birth to a girl or a boy. :-)

-Also, take a look at the reports by many other moms on whether research results matched their own diet and gender of their child.
+Also, take a look at comments by many other moms on whether research results matched their own diet and the gender of their child.

 The Study on Mom’s Diet and Baby’s Gender

-The Link Beteen Mom’s Diet and the Sex of Her Baby
+The Link Between Mom’s Diet and the Sex of Her Baby

 Here is what the research study found:

-- Some particular ingredients in mom’s diet can also affect the gender outcome.
+- Some particular ingredients in a mom’s diet can also affect the gender outcome.
 Salty foods and bananas tend to generate boys.
-Funny, thinking back on my own pregnancies, I probably had more bananas the second time, basically because I had a 10-month-old baby girl who loved bananas.
+Funny, thinking back on my own pregnancies, I probably had more bananas the second time because I had a 10-month-old baby girl who loved bananas.
 We did conceive a boy that time!